 [You Formal Signature] [Date]

-📘 Read ➡ Declaration in Resume｜Formats, Examples, Writing Guide for more details!
+📖 Further reading: Declaration in Resume｜Formats, Examples, Writing Guide

-Since the ideal number of references is around 3 (it’s not suggested to list more than 5 referees considering the quality), simply adding a reference section in resume would be adequate.
+Since the ideal number of references is around 3 (it’s not suggested to list more than 5 referees considering the quality), simply adding a reference section in a resume would be adequate.

-📕 Read ➡ References on Resume｜Formats, Samples, Templates for more details!
+📕 Further reading: References on Resume｜Formats, Samples, Templates

-Generally speaking, it is not suggested to include hobbies in resumes, since usually they can’t directly prove you’re qualified for the job.
+Generally speaking, it is not suggested to include hobbies in resumes since usually, they can’t directly prove you’re qualified for the job.
 However, the following 2 conditions can be the exceptions:

-📒 Read ➡ Hobbies and Interests in Resume｜Examples, Formats, Writing Guide for more details!
+📒 Further reading: Hobbies and Interests in Resume｜Examples, Formats, Writing Guide

 Here is a list of hobbies and interests to write in resumes: